 - U.S. citizens and residents are taxed on their worldwide income, so a U.S. citizen who has income from another country must report that income on their U.S. tax return.

 - The way you structure your business entity has a significant impact on taxes, owner liability, compliance procedures and much more.

 - If your company manufactures and sells goods to customers overseas, you may benefit from tax breaks.

-- Investing in a foreign company will also subject you to reporting requirements, as will foreign bank accounts—if you’ve established, inherited or have signature control of any such account, you’re required to report it to the IRS if you meet certain thresholds.
+- Investing in a foreign company will also subject you to reporting requirements, as will foreign bank accounts—if you’ve established, inherited or have signature control of any such account, you may be required to report it to the IRS.

-- If you are a non-citizen and own real estate in the United States, you may be subject to tax withholding when you sell it and to income tax if you rent it out or have a gain on the sale.
+- If you are a non-citizen and own real estate in the United States, you may be subject to tax withholding when you sell your property or even when renting it out.

 The bottom line… the complications are real for even the smallest of international endeavors.